-- 1. Calls the roll; - Reads aloud, from the rostrum, all matters that come before the two houses -- journals, bills, committee: reports, papers, etc., -- as designated by the Secretary of the Senate or Chief Clerk of the House. - 3.
-Acts as clerk for the Committee of the Whole.
+- 1. Calls the roll. - Reads aloud, from the rostrum, all matters that come before the two houses -- journals, bills, committee reports, papers, etc., -- as designated by the Secretary of the Senate or Chief Clerk of the House.

 Historian:

 Is hired by the House of Representatives and is responsible for the preparation of the daily status sheet, the subject index of all measures introduced and the committee chairmen's weekly bill list.
 This information is prepared to cover both houses.